 You pay for the quantity of propane that you require, whether it’s a half tank or a full one.

-You get to walk home with an actual full tank of 20 lbs of propane rather than 15 lbs of it.
-It will last you longer, so fewer trips to the gas station.
+You can walk home with a full tank of 20 lbs of propane rather than 15 lbs.
+It will last you longer, so there will be fewer trips to the gas station.

 Refilling is Safe and Convenient

-Refilling is also safe as stores tend to inspect the expiration date and check if there are any leaks in the tank before they fill it up.
+Refilling is also safe as stores tend to inspect the expiration date and check for any leaks in the tank before they fill it up.

 Although refilling seems like a good deal, there are some things that you need to keep in mind.